josh-jacobson/lambda-lecture-notes/3-2-advanced-state-mangement/2-redux.md

 In effect the interface becomes pretty similar to how we managed state before learning about reducers and all of these additional abstractions.
 Our component receives the most up-to-date values from the store as props, and to update the store we just call normal functions.

-Now that you know what connect does, revel in it's (confusing at first) higher-order-function format:
+Now that you know what connect does, let's revel in it's (confusing at first) higher-order-function format:
 ```javascript
 // before connecting: export default Title;
 export default connect(mapStateToProps,mapDispatchToProps)(Title);
 ```

+Calling `connect` returns another function, which we then invoke on our Title component in order to "enhance" the component with these new features described above.
+All of this functional programming stuff can get confusing, so just remember the key idea that we're **connect**ing commponents so that they can interact with the Redux store.
+After writing this boilerplate code, our components receive the values they need from the store as well as functions to update the store, all as props.

 ## Behind the 'magic': action creators and mapDispatchToProps object shorthand
 In Redux we'll use a slightly different pattern than we used with the `useReducer` hook.
 Rather than dispatching actions directly, we'll follow a different pattern that allows Redux to do more of the work for us.
 The first step is to define  *action creators*, functions that return each action.
 Like this: